Costa Rica Digital Nomad Visa — 2026 Update

 Minimum Income Requirements $3,000 USD/month for individual applicants and $4,000 USD/month for applicants with dependents

-Time for visa applications 15 calendar days for initial review and up to 90 days to enter Costa Rica and finalize documentation after approval.
+Time for visa applications Approximately 15 calendar days for initial review and up to 90 days to enter Costa Rica and finalize documentation after approval.

 Want to know if you can apply?